equalogic/typeorm-relations/README.md

 #### `RelationMap.add(source: FindOptionsRelations | RelationMap | string | string[])`

 Mutates the `RelationMap` instance by adding relations.
+It's smart about merging relation objects, so that a `true` value for a relation property will not clobber an existing object value containing nested relations.

 Accepts several kinds of input:

 1. Add a relations object, or another `RelationMap` instance, to merge the values.